hyprchs/cloudflare-tunnel-template/README.md

 available on a stable subdomain of your live Cloudflare-hosted website.
 This solves two main problems:

 - Enables secure access to some local data without opening your entire machine to the public internet
-- Provides stable URLs for self-hosted tools that need a permanent HTTPS endpoint
+- Provides stable URLs for tools that need to access your self-hosted services with permanent HTTPS endpoints

 ## Why this exists
 At [Hyperchess](https://hyperchess.ai) ([GitHub](https://github.com/hyprchs/)), we tunnel a few key internal services to subdomains of https://hyperchess.ai: